Where to Stay in Tagaytay | Taal Vista Hotel

 Around a year and a half after its last major eruption, I returned to Tagaytay with a few close friends for another relaxing long weekend getaway.
 Being my third time here, it was indeed an added charm.
 I still have fond remembrances of my first Taal Vista stay several years back with my then girlfriend and on another occasion with a handful of travel writer friends.
 After a string of rewarding but draining travel writing assignments, I was more than ready to unwind and delight in the cozy atmosphere and delectable food offerings of the place.

 I figured, I needed to kick back and not worry about writing a story for a change.
-And relaxed and soaked in Tagaytay's quaint mood is what I did for two nights and three days.
+And relaxing and soaking in Tagaytay's quaint mood is exactly what I did for two nights and three days.

 A Hallway with Stories to Tell

-Before I tell you about my room, a Premier one that comes with a balcony and an unimpeded view of Taal Volcano, I want to acknowledge the museum-like feature of Taal Vista.
+Before I tell you about my room, a Premier one that comes with a balcony and an unimpeded view of Taal Volcano, I want to acknowledge the museum-like features of Taal Vista.

 Many interesting stories about the hotel's history since its construction in 1939 — after President Manuel Quezon encouraged investors to develop Tagaytay as a tourist destination in 1935 — can be learned from the framed photographs, paintings, and newspaper clippings that line the hallway connecting the hotel's two lobbies.